dapr/quickstarts/middleware-clientcredentials/README.md

 ```
 3. Delete the credential created in the AAD.

-4. [Optional] Delete the AAD (if you created one just for this sample)
+4. [Optional] Delete the AAD (if you created one just for this quickstart)